michikoi/tool_rental_project/README.md

 # tool_rental
-test tool rental site with node.js, angularjs, mysql
+test tool rental website with node.js, angularjs, mysql It shows the list of tools with prices and descriptions and a user can select a tool to rent then check out.

 ## Instructions